nearform/the-fastify-workshop/deck.md

 # Step 2: Plugins

-- As with JavaScript, where everything is an object, with Fastify everything is a plugin.
+- As with JavaScript, where everything is an object, with Fastify everything is a plugin

 - Fastify allows the user to extend its functionalities with plugins.
 A plugin can be a set of routes, a server decorator or whatever.
-The API that you will need to use one or more plugins, is `register`.
+The API that you will need to use one or more plugins, is `register`

 https://www.fastify.io/docs/latest/Plugins/